What to do in Valletta? The 13 must-see sights in Malta’s capital

 National Museum of Archaeology

-The National Museum of Archaeology is housed in the Auberge de Provence, a magnificent example of the Baroque style that flourished in Malta during the Knights of St John.
+The National Museum of Archaeology is housed in the Auberge de Provence, a magnificent example of the Baroque style that flourished in Malta during the era of the Knights of St John.
 The museum holds artefacts ranging from prehistory to the Phoenician period, along with an important numismatic collection.

 One of the museum’s most remarkable pieces is the “Sleeping Lady”, a prehistoric statue of a female figure thought to represent a fertility goddess.
 This sculpture bears witness to the artistic skill and creativity of Malta’s ancient civilisations.